gongahkia/piranesi/README.md

 ## Usage

-Explore the [Piranesi web app universe 🚀](./app/) by clicking below.
+Explore the [Piranesi web app universe](./app/) by clicking below.

-There are currently 3 galaxies to explore. 🌌
+There are currently 3 galaxies to explore.

 <pre>
           <a href="./app/naive-piranesi/">naive-piranesi</a>     <a href="./app/smart-piranesi/">smart-piranesi</a>                    _______